Subscribe to stay updated

 But imperfection can also invoke feelings of purity, simplicity and emotion, as you can see below from Halbuki and their use of paper cans:

-Whether it's the personal touch of barely readable handwriting or the wear and tear of a shape that's been beaten up, imperfection can build trust and even add a sense of exclusiveness to a brand.
+Whether it's the personal touch of barely readable handwriting that says thanks or the wear and tear of a shape that's been beaten up, imperfection can build trust and even add a sense of exclusiveness and luxury to a brand.

 In 2020, we saw many brands take their rough, asymmetric and imperfect branding and put it front and centre on their packaging.